sandipsahoo2k2/my/articles/practice_behavioral_interview_questions.md

 ---

 ### Use NAVI ( Next Artificial Voice Intelligence )

-- **Practice Speaking:** Improve your ability to express thoughts clearly.
+- Tell me something about yourself.
 - **Get Instant Feedback:** Identify areas for improvement right away.
-- **Boost Your Confidence:** Gain the skills to communicate with ease.
+* Boost Your Confidence Gain the skills to communicate with ease.

 ---